redis/node-redis/README.md

 * `max_attempts` defaults to `null`.
 By default client will try reconnecting until connected.
 Setting `max_attempts` limits total amount of reconnects.
 * `auth_pass` defaults to `null`.
 By default client will try connecting without auth.
 If set, client will run redis auth command on connect.
 * `family` defaults to `IPv4`.
-By default client will try connecting with a IPv4 DNS resolution when a FQDN host is set.
-You can also specify and IPv6 for forcing a IPv6 FQDN resolution.
+The client connects in IPv4 if not specified or if the DNS resolution returns an IPv4 address.
+You can force an IPv6 if you set the family to 'IPv6'.
+See nodejs net or dns modules how to use the family type.

 ```js
     var redis = require("redis"),